Phi Kappa (secondary): Mu Theta chapter

+Shortly before Nelson’s departure from Troy, a group of four Alabama Upsilon chapter members led by Heath Cowart, who were students at the Gulf Coast Military Academy (GCMA) near Gulfport, Mississippi, established a second chapter of Phi Kappa at that institution.
+On September 15, 1919, the GCMA chapter was chartered by Nelson of Alabama Upsilon.
+Cowart requested from Nelson that the chapter be designated as Mu Theta, with Mu signifying Mississippi.

-Shortly before Nelson’s departure from Troy, several Upsilon members founded a second chapter of Phi Kappa, known as Mu Theta, at the Gulf Coast Military Academy (GCMA) near Gulfport, Mississippi, on September 15, 1919.
-Founding members included Clarence Heath Cowart, Jr., John Oscar "Jack" Hain, Flavius Joseph "Joe" Hendley, and William Fitzhugh Palmer, all of whom had previously been members of the Upsilon chapter.
-The group initiated Clarence Quarles Graham and Cecil Fountaine Shuptrine during their first meeting.
-These six cadets are considered the charter members of Mu Theta.
+The chapter founders of Mu Theta were Clarence Heath Cowart, Jr., John Oscar "Jack" Hain, Jr., Flavius Josephus "Joe" Hendley, and William Fitzhugh Palmer.
+During their first chapter meeting, the Mu Theta chapter initiated two new members: Clarence Quarles Graham and Cecil Fountaine Shuptrine.
+These six are considered the charter members of Mu Theta.

-The chapter’s first officers were:
+The first officers of Mu Theta were: